• Skip to main content

 Notes

-It’s great by itself and even better with ice cream and strawberries.
+It's best served immediately and while it's great by itself, it's even better with ice cream and strawberries.

 Use a large spoon to scoop out the pudding, making sure everyone gets their fair share of the warm chocolate sauce.